 A £4.5 million restoration is being unveiled today (12 March) at Fawsley Hall Hotel & Spa – a Tudor gem set in the Northamptonshire countryside.

-Fawsley Hall, former family seat of the Knightley family, was mentioned in the Domesday Book and Queen Elizabeth I and Henry VIII were among many royal and celebrated guests.
+Fawsley Hall, former family seat of the Knightley family, was mentioned in the Domesday Book and Queen Elizabeth I was among many royal and celebrated guests.
 The Hall, which also incorporates handsome Georgian and Victorian architectural features, overlooks the historic church of St Mary the Virgin which contains the Knightley family tombs, including the effigies of the 16th century Sir Richard Knightley and his wife Jane.

 The 4 Red Star Grade I listed hotel, part of the award-winning Hand Picked Hotels collection, has undergone an extensive restoration programme.
 The magnificent Tudor Great Hall, with its splendid vaulted roof and mullion windows, has been redecorated, with a fresh new look for furniture and soft furnishings.
 The reception, restaurant, bar and lounge areas have been redesigned, with new interior detail and refurbishment of all the function rooms, the conservatory, ground floor areas and bedrooms throughout the Main House and Georgian Knightley Court.
 The Spa has also had a facelift with new equipment and fittings.